-These 3 parts are found as chapters 3-5, and the goal is that the compendium should lead all the way to "functions".
+Chapters 3-5 leads all the way to "functions".
 Functions are needed for requirement setting, design and verification.
 The overall order within the compendium is that models/methods/tools needed to understand each function are placed before the functions.

-It is important to qualitatively understand the characteristics of the vehicle's sub-systems and, from this, learn how to quantitatively predict and analyse the vehicle's behaviour.
+It is important to qualitatively understand the characteristics of the vehicle's sub-systems and, from this, learn how to quantitatively predict and analyse the complete vehicle's behaviour.
 These skills support the overall goal of engineering design for desired attributes and functions, see Section 1.3.
+The subsystem sections are: